Alexander-Jordan/dev-dive/3-basic-tools-for-developers.md

 There are multiple options, and you can even create one yourself, which is something I would like to explore sometime.

-But the one I recommend is `git`, which is a popular option and well documented.
+But the one I recommend is `git`, which is a popular option and well-documented.
-And speaking of well documented, here is a bonus tool.
+And speaking of well-documented, here is a bonus tool.

 ## Bonus: Documentation